 The Office of Disability Services, located on the 7th floor of Lerner Hall, is another valuable resource for students seeking accommodations and support services.

-Counseling and Psychological Services (CPS) provides individual and group counseling, as well as various workshops throughout the year.
+Counseling and Psychological Services (CPS), located on the 8th floor of Lerner Hall, provides individual and group counseling, as well as various workshops throughout the year.

 Additional resources:Advice from CBS Peer AdvisorsContact your Cluster Chair or Academic RepColumbia's American Language Program